Donald Trump: Democrats announce formal impeachment inquiry | DW | 24.09.2019

 Trump defiant

-Meanwhile, at the UN General Assembly in New York, Trump tweeted that he would release a full transcript of his call with Zelensky on Wednesday.
+Meanwhile, at the UN General Assembly in New York, Trump tweeted that he would release a full transcript of his call with Zelensky.

 "I am currently at the United Nations representing our Country, but have authorized the release tomorrow of the complete, fully declassified and unredacted transcript of my phone conversation with President Zelensky of Ukraine," Trump wrote.